The contact process with fitness on random trees: Introduction

 In our setting, the fitness has a significant effect on the behaviour of the model as a whole.
-For instance, if we consider the standard contact process on a Galton-Watson tree, where the offspring distribution has exponential tails, then, as mentioned earlier, the process exhibits the phase transition, so in particular the process dies out for small enough $\lambda$.
-However, if the random i.i.d.\ fitness values is sufficiently heavy-tailed, then irrespectively how light the tails of the offspring distribution are (as long as it has unbounded support), then the process no longer has a phase of extinction.
+For instance, if we consider the standard contact process on a BGW tree, where the offspring distribution has exponential tails, then, as mentioned earlier, the process exhibits a phase transition, so in particular the process dies out for small $\lambda$.
+However, if the distribution of the fitness values is sufficiently heavy-tailed, then irrespectively of how light the tails of the offspring distribution are, the process no longer has a phase of extinction.
 In other words, the presence of fitness guarantees that the infection survives forever with positive probability regardless of the value of $\lambda$.
-Similarly, just the fact that there is a random fitness with unbounded support (without any tail assumptions) means that certain offspring distribution with lighter tails lead to the lack of a phase transition, even if the classical model with the same offspring distribution would exhibit a subcritical phase.
+Conversely, we can also consider the case when the fitness value is a decreasing function of the degrees, so that the influence of high degrees is weakened.
+A special case of this scenario is the penalised contact process, recently introduced and analysed in~\cite{zsolt2023}.
+In this case, the presence of the fitness can induce a phase transition, even if the standard contact process would not show one.